ThePrimeagen/fem-git/lessons/01-intro/D-config.md

 config via --file <filename>

-When we added our user.name and email, we did it for all of our projects through --global, whereas our `boot` additions were --local since we didn't specify where to add them to.
+When we added our user.name and email, we did it for all of our projects through --global, whereas our `fem` additions were --local since we didn't specify where to add them to.

 You can use `--local` and `--global` when using `--get`, `--list`, `--add`, and `--unset`.